ychen-207523/BingeSuggest/README.md

 </div>

 ### Create an Acccount (NEW in project 3)
-**Users can now create accounts, allowing them to have data persisted in the app, including their movie reviews and recommendations**
+**Users can now create accounts, persisting data including their movie reviews and recommendations**
 <img src="https://github.com/brwali/PopcornPicks/blob/master/asset/create_account.gif" width="600" height="375">

 ### Login to account (NEW in project 3)